Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Rayleigh Windmill and Museum, Bellingham Lane, Rayleigh, Essex, SS6 7ED

-The dedicated and friendly team of volunteers at the Grade II Listed Rayleigh Windmill will be celebrating the Heritage Open Days weekend by dressing up in traditional period costume and running guided tours of the Windmill on Saturday 13th and Sunday 14th September.
-There will be activities, exhibitions and workshops on all floors.
-Follow @rayleigh_mill on Twitter for further details and updates.
+The dedicated and friendly team of volunteers at the Grade II Listed Rayleigh Windmill will be celebrating the Heritage Open Days weekend by dressing up in traditional period costume and running guided tours of the Windmill on Saturday 13 and Sunday 14 September.
+On Saturday 13 there will be a Storytelling and Drama workshop for children.
+All ages welcome.
+Come along, get dressed up in traditional period costume and join in the fun!
+On Sunday 14 there will be an Arts & Crafts workshop for children.
+All ages welcome.
+Come along and make Chinese Dragons!
+The Sails in the Wind exhibition will also be on display, celebrating the Windmill's long history.
+Follow us on Twitter @rayleigh_mill for the latest news and updates.

 Access Information: The upper floors of the windmill are via steep steps.
 A camera on the ground floor provides 360 degree viweing of all upper floors.
 Please note that access to the windmill may be restricted in the event that the venue capacity is reached.